KleistLab/VASIL/README.md

 ```
 snakemake --snakefile VASIL --configfile ByCountry/<Country>/demo_config.yaml -j -d ByCountry/<Country>
 ```
-Then, open for each country open the config files `ByCountry/<Country>/demo_config_plots.yaml` and choose a timeline for the figures and variants with the parameters
+`STEP 2` Then, open for each country open the config files `ByCountry/<Country>/demo_config_plots.yaml` and choose a timeline for the figures and variants with the parameters
 ```
+# Do not include the character "#" in any of the parameter names, it's reserved for start-comments
 time_start: < Chosen start date >
 time_stop: < Chosen stop date >
 plot_groups: TRUE
 S_groups: "results/Immunological_Landscape_ALL"